ulfalizer/nesalizer/README.md

  * Quietust for the Visual 2A03 and Visual 2C02 simulators.

- * beannaich, Disch, kevtris, Movax21, lidnariq, loopy, Tepples, and lots of other people on the [NesDev](http://nesdev.com) forums and wiki and in #nesdev for help, docs, and discussion.
+ * beannaich, cpow, Disch, kevtris, Movax21, lidnariq, loopy, Tepples, and lots of other people on the [NesDev](http://nesdev.com) forums and wiki and in #nesdev for help, docs, tests, and discussion.

 ## Contact ##